 So much has been said about Instagram models and the pressure they feel to live up to the standard of beauty portrayed via the filters and makeup apps.
 People talk about the photoshopping of cover girls on our glossy mags, but that pressure is just as real in the world of the entrepreneur.
 When it seems the rest of the world is #LovingTheHustle as #EntrepreneursOfInstagram, it can be very tough to admit that while financially things may be well, mentally and emotionally you are pretty fucking exhausted!

 This feeling felt a lot like the rock bottom feeling I had as a drug addict before getting clean.
 For me, that meant it was time to refocus on something else.
 My business needed to take a back seat for a little while I fixed my head and heart.

 What I found was that I was not alone.
-So many of counterparts were feeling the same strain but were to ashamed to speak up.
+So many of my counterparts were feeling the same strain but were too ashamed to speak up.
 They took comfort in my courage to air my feelings.
 The truth is, I don’t know any other way to be.
-I have always spoken the truth about my challenges, as a mother, a wife and if business and while I am just doing me, if I am able to encourage and provide hope for a few people along the way, then that’s great news too!
+I have always spoken the truth about my challenges, as a mother, a wife and in business- and while I am just doing me- if I am able to encourage and provide hope for a few people along the way, then that’s great news too!

 Burnout is not stress

 Burnout is a term that is used loosely these days.
 It’s often confused with stress but there’s a big difference between the two.